 RELEVANT GUIDANCE AND INFORMATION

 Please note: This chapter gives a broad overview of the relevant legislation and guidance.
-This is an area which is likely to be impacted upon by ongoing case law, and legal advice should be sought as appropriate in relation to specific cases.
+However, this is an area which is likely to be impacted upon by ongoing case law, and legal advice should be sought as appropriate in relation to specific cases.

-In addition the above guidance states it will also be necessary to have policies in place that address NRPF service provision, which address how discretionary powers are exercised towards particular groups, for example, pregnant women without children.
-Customer may therefore include additional local information.
+In addition, guidance from the NRPF Network states it will also be necessary to have policies in place that address NRPF service provision, including how discretionary powers are exercised towards particular groups, for example, pregnant women without children.

 - 1. Definition and Eligibility